Introduction to Learning Algorithms

-Now, most likely you must have gotten an idea as to what algorithms are.
-Just, one thing to keep in mind if you are a beginner in programming, that doesn’t and never gets confused with functions and algorithms.
+Now, most likely, you must have gotten an idea as to what algorithms are.
+To keep in mind, if you are a beginner in programming, it doesn’t and never gets confused with functions and algorithms.
 Both are two different things.
 If you have any confusion, just get them cleared and only then proceed further.

 Languages, Math, and Algorithm

 Few things to keep in mind, that understanding algorithms math is the most important when you want to write better algorithms.
 Similar is the case with unbreakable or fool-proof algorithms.
-These learning algorithms which are called unbreakable are just pieces of code of pure mathematics which won’t solve the problem without the required parts.
+These learning algorithms, which are called unbreakable, are just pieces of code of pure mathematics that won’t solve the problem without the required parts.
 Let’s say for example: a + b = 20

 Let’s assume a is 5 here.
 Now, here if I know that a is 5, then this algorithm can be easily breakable.
 But however, if I don’t even know what a is, then there is still a possibility that I can crack this algorithm.
 The way to crack would be something like I would brute force it.
 Brute force means trying every possible combination.
 So what I would do is I would start guessing numbers like 1+19, 2+18, 3+17, 10+10 and so on.
 So, now either of the two things would happen.